daylinmorgan/viv/README.md

-Advanced users may recognize that principally, the module just needs to be recognized at run time and the single script at `./src/viv/viv.py` can be invoked directly for the CLI.
+Advanced users may recognize that principally, the module just needs to be recognized at run time and the single script [`viv.py`](https://github.com/daylinmorgan/viv/blob/main/src/viv/viv.py) can be invoked directly for the CLI.
 How you accomplish these options is ultimately up to you but the above instructions can get you started.

 ### Pypi (Not Recommended)